Dill

 How to Grow Dill

 Dill loves a warm sunny spot in rich, moist, well-draining soil.
-Like its parsley and carrot cousins, dill is best sown by direct seeding.
-Due to its long taproot, dill does not transplant easily.
+Like its parsley and carrot cousins, it is best sown by direct seeding.
+Due to its long taproot, it does not transplant easily.
 Similar also to carrot, dill seed should stay continuously moist during the 10-to-14-day germination period.
-For ongoing bright green dill weed harvests, dill does well with succession planting.
+For ongoing bright green weed harvests, dill does well with succession planting.
 Reseed every few weeks in spring.

 Related: 10 Plants That You Should Never Plant Together (Video)